Jeff Finger: Pre-NHL playing career

+NHL playing career

 Finger played in the final 22 games of the 2006–07 season with the Avalanche.
 He made his NHL debut on February 20, 2007 against the Calgary Flames and recorded his first NHL point when he assisted on a Paul Stastny goal against the Columbus Blue Jackets on February 27.
 On March 1 he scored his first NHL goal against Nikolai Khabibulin of the Chicago Blackhawks in a 6-1 rout.
-Finger finished the season with one goal and four assists with 11 penalty minutes and a +10 plus/minus that tied for second on the team, trailing only team leader Ken Klee with a +18.
+Finger finished the season with one goal and four assists with 11 penalty minutes and a +10 plus/minus that tied Milan Hejduk for second on the team, trailing only team leader Ken Klee with a +18.

 On May 23, 2007, the Avalanche re-signed Finger to a one-year contract for the 2007–08 season.
-In his first full season with the Avalanche, Finger emerged as a serviceable defenseman and played in a career-high 72 games, scoring 8 goals.
+In his first full season with the Avalanche, Finger emerged as a formidable defenseman and played in a career-high 72 games, scoring 8 goals.

 On July 1, 2008, the Toronto Maple Leafs signed Finger to a four-year deal worth $3.5 million per season.
+During the 2008 pre-season, Finger's foot was broken due to being hit by a shot from teammate Nikolai Kulemin.
+The injury caused Finger to miss the remainder of the pre-season and the first month of the regular season.
+Finger finished the 2008-09 season with a career high 23 points in 66 games.

-After two seasons with the Maple Leafs, Finger was placed on waivers on October 12, 2010 and sent down to the Leafs' AHL affiliate the following day.
+A strained relationship with Leafs' coach Ron Wilson and the signings of defensemen Mike Komisarek and Francois Beauchemin caused Finger to see limited playing time (39 games) during the 2009-10 season.
+Finger played his final NHL game on April 7, 2010 against The New York Rangers.
+After two seasons with The Toronto Maple Leafs, due to a knee injury during training camp and salary cap restrictions, Finger was placed on waivers on October 12, 2010 and sent down to the Leafs' AHL affiliate the following day.

+Post-NHL playing career

+Finger was assigned to The Toronto Marlies of The American Hockey League for the 2010-11 season.
+However, Finger only played in 23 games for The Marlies during the 2010-11 season due to requiring hip surgery.
+After rehabilitation, Finger rejoined The Toronto Marlies for the 2011-12 season.
+Finger played in 31 games for The Toronto Marlies during the 2011-12 season before sustaining a career ending concussion during a game in St. John's.

+Coaching career

+Finger was an assistant coach for The Finlandia University Lions Men's Ice Hockey Team of the Northern Collegiate Hockey Association for the 2018–19, 2019–20 and 2020–21 seasons.